adamclayd/angular-bootstrap-5/README.md

 	title      - The title of the popover that is displayed in the header of the popover.
 	             Default is a blank string ('').

+	trigger    - The type of event that is used to trigger the popover.
+Valid values are 'click', 'h'hover'and 'focus'.
+Default is 'click'.

 ```